jordanmessina/loot-layers/README.md

 WARNING - At the moment, this is truly some janky code.
 Dive into it at your own risk.

+## TLDR

+If you just want to get started creating a Layer Pack, check out the [Loot Layers Playground Repo](https://github.com/jordanmessina/loot-layers-playground)

 ## How it works

 The goal of this project is to allow an artist to quickly and easily create a Layer Pack for generatign visuals of [Loots](https://www.lootproject.com/).